michelep/Nidan/README.md

 How Nidan works
 ---------------

-Nidan consists in a scanning agent, written in Python, and a GUI, written in PHP.
-Nidan scanning agent use MySQL/MariaDB DBMS, so you can install it into a different server (ensure to setup correctly connection to the DBMS).
+Nidan consists in a scanning agent, written in Python, and a web controller, written in PHP.
+Nidan scanning agent use a REST interface to fetch jobs from the controller, so you can install it into a different server (also behind a NAT !).
 In most case, both are on the same server.

 Nidan agent can be run also as non-privileged users, but scanning tecniques will be not accurate as running as root